jdjakub/phd-thesis/ch-background.md

 This describes a compiler that can compile its own source code into a functionally identical compiler program.
 We can then change the language understood by the compiler by changing the source code, compiling it with the current version, and discarding this version in favour of the new one.
 We can then rewrite the compiler's source code to make use of the new language feature.
 In this way, a programming language can be evolved using itself.
 We can call the language "self-hosting" as a proxy for its compiler.

 ### Bootstrapping
 This is the process of getting a language into a self-hosting state\ \parencite{Bootfrom0}.
 Suppose we design a novel language *NovLang* and we are happy to use C++ to build its compiler.
-Bootstrapping it consists of the following steps:
+Bootstrapping it consists of the following steps; see Figure\ \ref{fig:bootstrap} for a *tombstone diagram*\ \parencite{Tombstone}:

 1. We write a NovLang compiler in NovLang, but we cannot run it yet.
 2. We translate this by hand to C++ and build a temporary NovLang compiler.